padraicc/neurospora_orthologs/README.md

 	$ sh extract_filter_orthologs.sh

-These filtering steps resulted in a set of 3135 single copy orthologs which were used for the phylogenetic analysis described below.
-Next, I aligned the CDS orthologs aligned using muscle v3.8.31 .
+These filtering steps resulted in a set of 3135 single copy orthologs which were used for the phylogenetic analysis described below.These are listed in the text file called single_copy_orthologs_filtered.txt.

 **TODO** Complete the alignments and consider filtering steps to ensure that only good quality alignments are produced.
 The step below are yet to be completed.
 Seems to be quite a few genes with premature stop codons, consider removing these.

+Next, I aligned the CDS orthologs aligned using muscle v3.8.31 .

 	$ qsub qsub_align_orthologs.sh